 There is not a lot of information out there regarding volume of training because it’s more widely accepted that intensity is the key.
 It’s claimed that ﬁtness losses can be minimised if you can keep the intensity of your training going, even if you have to drastically cut the volume.

-If you go on a holiday in a base or build phase of your training then a few weeks of less hours is ﬁne so long as you do high-intensity short rides to compensate.
+If you go on a holiday in a base or build phase of your training than a few weeks of fewer hours is ﬁne so long as you do high-intensity short rides to compensate.

 Here is an important point though.
 Decreasing volume is fine, but you should take care not to decrease training frequency by more than 20 to 30 percent.
 So if you normally train 6 days a week, you’re better off riding 4 short sharp rides per week or 5 to 3.

 Running is also another option, as are other winter sports in the off-season.
 The closer that your cross-training activity simulates cycling, the more slowly you will lose your cycling fitness.
 Running three times per week for around 20 minutes to one hour—through in some harder efforts to push your HR and breathing levels up.
 Will keep your body ticking over.

 Reduce the amount of training volume.